 This is a written examination based on two set texts, there is a third ‘closed book’ section with a series of questions based on an extract from prepared text.

-In addition to the standard College entry requirements (see over), it is desirable to have studied Drama, Performing Arts or Dance at GCSE or BTEC level although this is not compulsory and good current experience of practical performance work may qualify.
+In addition to the standard College entry requirements ), it is desirable to have studied Drama, Performing Arts or Dance at GCSE or BTEC level although this is not compulsory and good current experience of practical performance work may qualify.
 This will be established on interview.

 All universities and degree-awarding institutions recognise Drama and Theatre A-level as a valid qualification.
 The transferable skills gained through the course are valuable in a wide range of careers; you will develop a problem solving approach to your learning, and a capacity to deal with challenging situations as well as building a sound knowledge and understanding of the subject that will be relevant to a whole range of studies.